Francesco Panfilo

-Francesco Panfilo (born November 23, 1942, in Vilminore di Scalve) is an Italian clergyman and bishop for the Roman Catholic Diocese of Alotau-Sideia in Papua New Guinea.
+The Most Reverend Francesco Panfilo, S.D.B. (born November 23, 1942, in Vilminore di Scalve) is an Salesian-Italian clergyman and bishop for the Roman Catholic Diocese of Alotau-Sideia in Papua New Guinea.
 He was appointed Bishop of Alotau-Sideia in 2001, and Coadjutor Archbishop of Rabaul in 2011.
 He became Archbishop of Rabaul in 2012.

+He was the Rector of Don Bosco Technical College from 1977 to 1985 in the Philippines.

 Between 2008 and 2011, Francesco Panfilo was the President of the Catholic Bishops Conference of Papua New Guinea and Solomon Islands.

-He retired in 2020, intending to spend his retirement in the Philippines.
+He retired in 2020, intending to spend it in the Philippines and now commonly celebrates masses at the Minor Basilica and National Shrine of Mary, Help of Christians in Parañaque City.